hggh/awesant/README.md

     Time::HiRes
     JSON

-If you want to transport logs via SSL and the Socket output then you need to install IO::Socket::SSL as well.
+If you want to transport logs via SSL and the Socket output then you need to install IO::Socket::SSL.

+If you want to transport logs to RabbitMQ you need to install Net::RabbitMQ.

 You can install the packages with your favorite package manager or with cpan tool.